 - Spock Speak: Contractions and informalities are apparantly forbidden in Lost Forest.

 - Stock Scream: Of the Wilhelm variety.
 Maybe not in the most technical sense, but the writing of the strip and the scream itself make it all but impossible not to hear it when you read it.

 - Two Decades Behind: Possibly literally; in one 2008 comic strip he tells the kid he's taking with him to leave his

 mp3 playercassette boom-box at home.

 - Worst News Judgement Ever: In one story Mark Trail loses his beloved puppy.
-This apparently is so important that an enormous picture of the dog is put on the news paper's A section, and a two column story on it.
+This apparently is so important that an enormous picture of the dog is put on the newspaper's A section, including a two-column story on it.